VA Stream Reports

 THE SMITH RIVER (VA.)

-A more normal generation schedule is being tested on the Smith after repair work to one of the turbines.
+The weekends look like the best time to wade the Smith as they are generating everyday during the week.
 You need mid 200 cfs or lower to wade safely so make sure to check the water levels before you head that way.
 We have the water level gauge on our website under the links page: www.thegreendrake.com – links.

 Smaller flies work best on the upper and middle sections.
 Zebra midges in black and olive (18-20), pheasant tails (18-20), olive copper johns (18) and sulphur nymphs (16-18).
 On top a parachute adams or elk hair caddis can be deadly.